Echo3ToEcho7/TAM-HW4/README.md

  * type - The type of Rally Artifact to find [required]
  * fetch - The attributes you want to have returned
  * query - The Rally Query to perform
  * start - The starting object to find.
-1-based index
+1-based index [default: 1]
- * pagesize - The number of objects to return.
+ * pagesize - The number of objects to return. [default: 200]

 Returns a Future Object that when fulfilled will contain the results of the query.